dansays/sofa-alarm/README.md

 1. [EvoCam][1], a webcam application that features motion detection and is highly scriptable
-2. A node app that monitors a designated Phillips
+2. A node app that monitors a designated Philips
    Hue bulb for a "magic" brightness and temperature.

 When the Hue bulb changes to the magic setting, the